sebastian2007bro/CV/README.md

 ## Sebs SW CV
 HI, This is my main project, it's called "Sebs SW CV".
-This program contains an GUI and has Internet++ version 4.0.
+This program contains an GUI and has an Internet Browser.
 ## What does this program contain?
 1. Internet Browser.
 2. Picture Viewer.